naotomineta/english_community/README.md

 # Features

-・The memo function deployment.
+* The memo function deployment.
-・The friend function deployment.
+* The friend function deployment.

 # Usage